The Ultimate Guide

 Don’t sit at this stage too long though because you don’t want information overload.
 Test what you need to initially validate your idea and then move on.
 As you move forward, you will likely come up with extra things to experiment with or identify different key assumptions that will affect the idea.

-Prepare a One Page Business Plan
+Prepare a “Starting Out One Page Plan”

 What is a Business Plan?